Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Tokyo government and scientists conducted a survey of 11,194 people aged 65-84 to investigate the rate of people with dementia from 2016-2020.

-The study results showed the following difference in risk of disease: If the risk of dementia in people who do not own dogs or cats is 1, then in dog owners it is 0.6 and in cat owners it is 0.98.
+The study results showed the following difference in risk of developing the disease: If the risk of dementia in people who do not own dogs or cats is 1, then in dog owners it is 0.6 and in cat owners it is 0.98.

 Senior scientist Yu Taniguchi of the National Institute for Environmental Studies in Japan - a member of the research team - affirmed that: "Caring for a dog helps people maintain daily exercise habits and have more opportunities to participate in social activities, which can help reduce the risk of dementia."